European shares fall as tension grows after Russian jet downed

 "The risk now is that tensions could mount even further, and sentiment drift lower," Rigamonti said.

-Energy stocks .SXEP staged a mid-afternoon turnaround to end up 0.5 percent, after crude prices LCOc1 rallied on the Russian plane incident and a weaker dollar.
+Energy stocks staged a mid-afternoon turnaround to end up 0.5 percent, after crude prices rallied on the Russian plane incident and a weaker dollar.

 Zodiac shares fell as much as 13.6 percent after the aerospace supplier posted a 44.6 percent drop in core annual earnings following production delays at its troubled aircraft seats division.
 It ended down 7.7 percent.

-The STOXX Europe 600 Travel and Leisure index .SXTP, was the top sectoral decliner in Europe.
+The STOXX Europe 600 Travel and Leisure index, was the top sectoral decliner in Europe.
 Its 2.3 percent fall came after the U.S. State Department issued a global alert for Americans planning to travel following deadly attacks in France and Mali, citing "increased terrorist threats".

 "Investors should stay cautious in the near term as the threat of terror attacks are spreading to other parts of the world.
 The U.S. travel alert further highlights investors' caution.
 These concerns could have a further negative impact on fresh travel bookings," said Koen De Leus, senior economist at KBC in Brussels.